-Ongoing fees and charges paid by the sub-fund (unless indicated otherwise, in the currency in which the sub-fund is denominated or as a percentage of the net asset value of the asset)

 Portfolio management fee Max.
 1.20% on an annualised basis, calculated on the Subfund's average total net assets.
 The management fee cannot under any circumstances be a negative amount.

-For the portion of the net assets corresponding to an investment in undertakings for collective investment () managed by a financial institution of the KBC Group NV, the fee for the management of the investment portfolio is equal to the difference between the fee for the management of the investment portfolio of the aforementioned undertakings for collective investment and the percentage indicated above for the management fee of the investment portfolio.
+For the portion of the net assets corresponding to an investment in undertakings for collective investment () managed by a financial institution of the KBC Group NV, the fee for the management of the investment portfolio is equal to the difference between the fee for the management of the investment of the investment portfolio of the aforementioned undertakings for collective investment and the percentage indicated above for the management fee of the investment portfolio. () The fee for the management of the investment portfolio of

-() The fee for the management of the investment portfolio of the undertakings for collective investment in which the subfund invests will amount to a maximum of 1.70%.
+the undertakings for collective investment in which the sub- fund invests will amount to a maximum of 1.70%.

 Fund administration fee Max.
 0.040% p.a.

 Depositary and custody fees Max.
 0.030% p.a.

 Research fee Max.
 0.005% p.a.

 Other fees and charges 0.020% (estimate)

 Subscription tax (Luxembourg) 0.01% p.a.

 Other taxes See Section 16.1